How many types of caterpillars are there in Iowa? There’s more than you may think.

 Giant leopard moths are found all over North America but are less common than other types of caterpillars in Iowa.

-When it’s time to turn into a moth, these have patterns that look like a leopard’s fur, which is where they get their name.
+When it’s time to turn into a moth, these patterns look like a leopard’s fur, which is where they get their name.

 Their bodies are as wide as three inches and covered with bristly spines.
-They tend to hang out at night near porch lights because their eyes reflect light; during the day, they like to hide under leaves or debris.
+They tend to hang out at night near porch lights because their eyes reflect light; they like to hide under leaves or debris during the day.

 13. Parsley Caterpillar